Landing your dream job

 - Trying to be everything:

 Remember, you are interviewing for a specific role.
 Prepare your answers in advance based on the current details or job description you have been given about the role.
-You either have the skills to do the job currently or you don’t.
-Don’t try to be something that you are not; transparency is key!
-Honest and clear answers to the questions asked is most important, ie: “I am familiar with this software, but I do not have much experience dealing with it.
+If you lack a certain skill relevant to the job, it's much better to be upfront and address it rather than trying to hide or avoid the issue; transparency is key!
+Honest and clear answers to the questions asked are most important, ie: “I am familiar with this software, but I do not have much experience dealing with it.
 However, I am a quick learner, and I plan on taking an evening course in IT to improve my skills in this area."
+This will show that you not only know your own capabilities, but are also aware of the company's needs and are prepared to take steps in order to fulfill the role.

 - Negativity:

 Avoid generating negative vibes in an interview, ie complaining about your last employer.
 If pressed on why you left, have an answer ready that is truthful without being over critical.
-For example, "We had different management styles / aspirations for the team / understandings of the business needs etc, so I decided to pursue other opportunities."
+For example: "We had different management styles / aspirations for the team / understandings of the business needs etc, so I decided to pursue other opportunities."
 Be prepared to answer any sensitive questions respectfully.
+If possible, try to balance any negative remarks with a positive one, ie: "While we didn't see eye to eye on (...), I always appreciated their ability to (...)."

 If you do all of these things, you will increase your chances of landing your dream job!